JackLamb99/the-missing-brother/README.md

 2. "As a new player, I want to be able to understand what the game is about and how to play, so that I am as prepared as possible when starting a new game."

-- The site includes a detailed 'How to Play' page which gives an overview of the game, how to get started, the icons to look for in the game and what they mean.
+- The site includes a detailed 'How to Play' page which gives an overview of the game, how to get started, the icons to look out for and what they mean.

     <details><summary>'How to Play' Page</summary>